Analytics and Sales Reports

 ↑ Back to top

-WooCommerce Analytics lets you access individual reports (listed below) directly from your site’s dashboard.
+You can access the individual reports directly from your site’s dashboard.
 Below you will find detailed instructions on how to access and use them:

 Analytics Cache